jupyter/extension-builder/README.md

 Tools for building JupyterLab extensions.

-An extension to JupyterLab is a module that provides one or more plugins to the JupyterLab application.
-This library provides a build script for generating third party extension JavaScript bundles.
+A JupyterLab extension provides additional, optional functionality to JupyterLab's built-in capabilities.
+The extension is a module that provides one or more plugins to the JupyterLab application.
+To streamline third-party development of extensions, this library provides a build script for generating third party extension JavaScript bundles.

 Simple extensions can be created by using the `buildExtension` function with the default options.
-More advanced extensions may require additional configuration.
+More advanced extensions may require additional configuration such as custom loaders or WebPack plugins.

 A simple extension entry point could look like: